Welcome

 • The purpose and process of title investigation and deduction of title

-• The legal effect of exchange of contracts and completion
+• The legal effect of exchange of contracts, including risk and insurance

 • The key documents and terms used in freehold and leasehold transactions